 The best time to visit the Monterey Bay Aquarium is at 10 am, as soon as it opens.

-If your objective is only to avoid the crowd, 3 to 4 pm slot is also an excellent time to visit.
+If your objective is only to avoid the crowd, the 3 pm is also an excellent time to reach the aquarium

 Best day of the week to visit